Fourteen knots that cover almost every working situation on deck. Diagrams show rope topology with crossings; for tying practice, use a real line.

 Make a loop; pass the working end up through the loop; around the standing part; back down through the loop.

 Creates a secure pair of loops in the middle of a line without using the ends.
-Useful as a bosun's chair in emergencies.
+Useful as an emergency bosun's chair.

 Form a bight; tie a loose overhand with the bight; pass the whole bight over the two loops; dress and set.